kubernetes/kubernetes/docs/identifiers.md

    Example: "backend-x4eb1"

 FIXME: final debate on having master default a name.
 Alternative: set "autosetName"=true
-FIXME: how long can <name>+<namespace> be?
-We previously had FullName, making it the apiserver's problem to truncate long names to DNS_DOMAIN len.

-3) Upon acceptance at the apiserver, a pod is assigned a uid (a UUID).
+2) Upon acceptance at the apiserver, a pod is assigned a uid (a UUID).
    1) must be non-empty and unique across space and time
    Example: "01234567-89ab-cdef-0123-456789abcdef"

-4) Each container within a pod must have a Name string (a DNS_LABEL).
+3) Each container within a pod must have a Name string (a DNS_LABEL).
    1) must be non-empty and unique within the pod
    Example: "frontend"

-5) When a pod is bound to a node, the node is told the pod's uid.
+4) When a pod is bound to a node, the node is told the pod's uid.
    1) if not provided, the kubelet will generate one
    2) provides for pods from node-local config files

-6) When a pod is bound to a node, the node is told the pod's Namespace, and Name.
+6) When a pod is bound to a node, the node is told the pod's Name.
-   1) if Namespace is not provided, the kubelet will generate one
+   1) kubelet will namespace pods from distinct sources (e.g. files vs apiserver)
-   2) generated Namespaces must be deterministic
+   2) namespaces must be deterministic
    3) provides a cluster-wide space-unique name
    Example: Namespace="k8s.example.com" Name="guestbook.user"
    Example: Namespace="k8s.example.com" Name="backend-x4eb1"